assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 Encryption
 ==========

-TODO: write about the how messages are encrypted.
+TODO: write about the how messages are encrypted in detail.
+With reference to TweetNaCl/NaCl.

-How Signatures are computed.
+TODO: write about how signatures are computed in detail.
+With reference to TweetNaCl/NaCl.

 List of message types
 =====================

 This section is informative.
-TODO: consider changing packet types.
-Should A1, A2 be 0, 1?
-Or 14, 15 perhaps?
-TODO: consider having one whole byte as message type.
-8 bits is enough anyway.
-    Simpler and allows more message types.

     PacketType   Name